nixworks/public/news/2009/12/6/README.md

 ##### Flamengo
 ### [ Flamengo wins its sixth Brazilian national football title, following a 2-1 win over Grmio in the last round of 2009 Campeonato Brasileiro Srie A. ](/news/2009/12/6/flamengo-wins-its-sixth-brazilian-national-football-title-following-a-2-1-win-over-gremio-in-the-last-round-of-2009-campeonato-brasileiro.md)
-_Context: Grmio, 2009 Campeonato Brasileiro Srie A, Brazil, association football, Flamengo_
+_Context: Brazil, 2009 Campeonato Brasileiro Srie A, Flamengo, Grmio, association football_

 ##### Internet access
 ### [ Restrictions on internet access and foreign media are put in place ahead of the Student's Day in Iran, as former President Akbar Hashemi Rafsanjani urges "freedom" in the country. ](/news/2009/12/6/restrictions-on-internet-access-and-foreign-media-are-put-in-place-ahead-of-the-student-s-day-in-iran-as-former-president-akbar-hashemi-ra.md)
-_Context: Akbar Hashemi Rafsanjani, internet access, Iran, Student's Day_
+_Context: Student's Day, internet access, Akbar Hashemi Rafsanjani, Iran_

 ##### Athens
 ### [ There are violent riots and protests in Athens between police and protesters as the city commemorates the first anniversary of the fatal shooting of 15-year-old Alexandros Grigoropoulos by a police officer. ](/news/2009/12/6/there-are-violent-riots-and-protests-in-athens-between-police-and-protesters-as-the-city-commemorates-the-first-anniversary-of-the-fatal-sh.md)
-_Context: 2008 Greek riots, Athens_
+_Context: Athens, 2008 Greek riots_

 ##### Democratic Progressive Party
 ### [ The opposition Democratic Progressive Party in Taiwan makes large gains in local elections against the Kuomintang. ](/news/2009/12/6/the-opposition-democratic-progressive-party-in-taiwan-makes-large-gains-in-local-elections-against-the-kuomintang.md)